-Laboratories should routinely perform site-specific and activity-specific risk assessments with appropriate personnel and/or other professional safety partners to properly identify and mitigate any identified hazards and safety risks.
+Laboratories should routinely perform site-specific and activity-specific risk assessments with appropriate personnel and/or other professional safety partners to correctly identify and mitigate any identified hazards and safety risks.
 Risk assessments and mitigation measures will be dependent on significant factors such as:

 - Identification of the hazards involved in the laboratory processes or procedures.